 Spread on Facebook

-On 16th Jan 2019, Memes of India posted a video meme on Vicky Kaushal after meeting all the torrent downloaders – that has over 200 views till date. (image below).
+On 16th Jan 2019, Memes of India posted a video meme on Vicky Kaushal after meeting all the torrent downloaders – that has over 200 views to date. (image below).

-On 17th January, a Facebook page Mangalore Trolls & Memes uploaded a meme that mocked the film reviewers working at NDTV channel.
-They quoted the catchphrase about the kind of enthusiasm audience had regarding the movie URI- the Surgical strike (image below) This closed group has around 8.5 K followers.
+On 17th January, a Facebook page Mangalore Trolls & Memes uploaded a meme that mocked the film reviewers working at the NDTV channel.
+They quoted the catchphrase about the kind of enthusiastic the audience had regarding the movie URI- the Surgical strike (image below) This closed group has around 8.5 K followers.

-Indian Military [email protected], a community of around 226k followers, also posted a meme for URI, using Tide detergent as the prop- (image below).
+Indian Military Memes@IndianMilitaryMemes, a community of around 226k followers, also posted a meme for URI, using Tide detergent as the prop- (image below).
 It received around 300+likes.

 On 22nd January Bollywood memers shared another meme on its page(shown below) that was also shared by another Facebook page LOLism.
 It was about the game Ludo and how the player feels when he loses his goti’(pawn).
 It received over 3.3K views, 1.6K comments and over 606 shares.

 Other notable memes